snowberryfield/printemps/contents/starter_guide.md

 // OK.
 A formula to define an expression can also be the objective function. model.minimize(5 * x - 6 * y + 7);

-// NG.
+// Invalid.
 The arguments of minimize() and maximize() must not be a constant.
 // model.maximize(5);
 ```